Do German Citizens Need a Visa for Bali

 • Short recreational stays

 The VOA system allows travelers to enter Indonesia without applying for a complicated visa process beforehand.
+Travelers considering tourism entry can also review Bali Travel Rules for German Citizens.

 How Long Is the VOA Valid?